-The Southern Colonies would be the last to be settled with Georgia coming into being in 1726 and would be the last place the American Revolutionary War would be fought.
-Although it was the last to be settled Virginia boasted the largest population and influence.
+The Southern Colonies would be the last to be settled, with Georgia coming into being in 1726, and would be the last place the American Revolutionary War would be fought.
+Although it was the last to be settled, Virginia boasted the largest population and influence.

 The lost colony of Roanoke was the first attempt at colonizing Virginia.
-The Virginia colony was originally founded by Sir Walter Raleigh whom he named it after his queen, Queen Elizabeth.
+The Virginia colony was originally founded by Sir Walter Raleigh, whom he named after his queen, Queen Elizabeth.
 The next attempt would come during the reign of King James I when he commissioned Captain John Smith to found Jamestown.

-Lord Baltimore passed the Acts for Religious Tolerance in 1649 which made it the second colony, after Rhode Island, to allow religious freedom.
-Maryland would be the site that the new capital of the United States would be, except it would be renamed Washington D.C.
+Lord Baltimore passed the Acts for Religious Tolerance in 1649, which made it the second colony, after Rhode Island, to allow religious freedom.
+Maryland would be the site of the new capital of the United States, except it would be renamed Washington D.C.

 North Carolina Colony

-The province later became the U.S. states of North Carolina and Tennessee, and parts of the province combined with other territory to form the states of Georgia, Alabama, and Mississippi.
+The province later became the U.S. states of North Carolina and Tennessee, and parts of the province combined with other territories to form the states of Georgia, Alabama, and Mississippi.

 South Carolina Colony

-South Carolina was more populous than its northern counterpart and its residents wanted to be independent from the eight Lords Proprietor.
+South Carolina was more populous than its northern counterpart, and its residents wanted to be independent of the eight Lord's Proprietor.
 Would become a hotbed of resistance during the American Revolutionary War.

-Georgia Colony was founded by James Oglethorpe who founded it as a haven for debtors.
-In the beginning his rules were strict which stagnated growth but he eventually lightened up which caused it to grow quickly.
+Georgia Colony was founded by James Oglethorpe, who founded it as a haven for debtors.
+In the beginning, his rules were strict, which stagnated growth, but he eventually lightened up, which caused it to grow quickly.

 By 1776, Georgia, the youngest colony, signed the Declaration of Independence against Britain.
 It’s the largest city at that time was Savannah.